emacsattic/call-graph/README.md

 * `ivy`
 * `anaconda-mode`

-Basicly `call-graph` just recursively call `Global` to find caller of current function and eventually build up a `call-graph` tree.
+For C++, `call-graph` will recursively call `Global` to find caller of current function and eventually build up a `call-graph` tree.
+For python, `call-graph` rely on `anaconda-mode` to provide caller of current function and eventually build up a `call-graph` tree.

 # Usage